Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 Party to ensure the confidentiality, integrity, and availability of the information which is to be processed

-Under Section 7D (2)(a), CPS may delegate functions and duties to other parties to ensure the successful completion thereof.
-The CEO obtains commitment from all such parties in respect of information security and concludes formal data security agreements with such parties to ensure that appropriate references to data confidentiality, integrity, and availability of information are included.
-Furthermore, all service provider agreements are expected to incorporate the principles related to the POPIA, declarations are required by all service providers in terms of whether any breaches were experienced, and all service providers are required to have suitable data protection policies and procedures in place.
+Under Section 7D (2)(a), CPS may delegate its functions and duties to other parties to ensure their successful completion.
+The CEO secures commitments from all parties regarding information security and establishes formal data security agreements with them.
+These agreements include specific references to data confidentiality, integrity, and availability.
+Additionally, all service provider agreements must incorporate principles related to the Protection of Personal Information Act (POPIA).
+Service providers are required to declare any breaches they have experienced and must have suitable data protection policies and procedures in place.

 Additionally, besides this manual, CPS has established the following policies: